 9.4 Scope, characteristics and conditions of the service:

 9.4.3.
-Parcels dispatched to GLS at the place of pick-up by 5 p.m. will be delivered within the Czech Republic on the next working day (“24-hour” does not refer to the precise transit time, but only means the next working day).
+Consignments handed over to GLS at the pick-up point by 5 p.m. will be delivered within the Czech Republic on the next working day (“24-hour” does not refer to the precise transit time, but only means the next working day).
 The Principal may also send ExpressParcels (morning deliveries) to locations specified in the list provided by GLS (deliveries performed by 12 a.m. the next working day), under the terms of the contract.
 In the case of export consignments, the transit time is between 1 and 5 working days (indicative data only), which may be extended by the time required for customs clearance.

 9.4.6.
-CashService, that is the collection of cash on delivery, is provided in the event of the Client’s timely completed order sent via an electronic channel and confirmed by GLS, or based on an order recorded in accordance with the provisions and sent by the specified deadline in the GLS Consignment Dispatch System, and only to the countries in which GLS Czech Republic offers this service.
-Then GLS is fully responsible for the collection of cash on delivery (based on the proof of delivery or cash receipt).
-Subsequently, CashService cannot be added, be cancelled or the COD amount cannot be changed.
+CashService, that is the collection of cash on delivery, is provided in the event of the Principal‘s timely completed order sent via an electronic channel and confirmed by GLS or based on an order recorded in accordance with the provisions and sent by the specified deadline in the GLS Consignment Dispatch System, and only to the countries in which GLS Czech Republic Offers this service.
+Then GLS is fully responsible for the collection of cash on delivery (upon the proof of delivery or cash receipt).
+CashService cannot be added subsequently, be cancelled or the COD amount cannot be changed.
 Any failure to collect the COD amount, however, shall not result in the creation of a debt on the part of GLS towards the Principal, and the Consignee shall continue to be liable for payment of this amount within the framework of the original legal relationship, and the usual insurance conditions shall not cover any uncollected COD amounts.
 In the case of any uncollected COD amounts, the liability of GLS shall extend to the limit of the collection service fee.
 In addition to this, GLS shall be obliged to cooperate in the subsequent collection.
 If collection of the COD amount fails due to reasons demonstrably attributable to the willful misconduct or negligent business conduct of GLS, a damage claim in this respect may be raised in accordance with the Civil Code.
 The amount to be collected per one parcel may not exceed CZK 60,000 (sixty thousand CZK); however if the shipment was ordered via the Application www.e-balik.cz, the cash on delivery amount per consignment may be maximum CZK 20,000 via the Application www.e-balik.cz.

 10. Parcel forwarding fee, reimbursement of costs